create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### **fromHSV** (*h: number, s: number, v: number*): SFColor

-Creates a SFColor object from a HSV color value; *h* is the hue, *s* is the saturation and *v* is the value component of the HSV color.
+Creates an SFColor object from a HSV color value; *h* is the hue, *s* is the saturation and *v* is the value component of the HSV color.

 The saturation and value component must be in the range [0,1], and the hue component must be in the range [0,2π].

 #### **fromString** (*value: string*): SFColor

-Creates a SFColor object from string. *value* can be any valid X3D or CSS color value.
+Creates an SFColor object from string. *value* can be any valid X3D or CSS color value.
 Hex values must start with `0x`.

 <x3d-script-area name="X3D ECMAScript Example: SFColor fromString">
 <pre>